 We believe we are one global human family.

-We believe Laudato sì provides a clear, compelling, and unifying foundational stone to move humanity forward.
+We believe Laudato sì provides a clear, compelling, and unifying roadmap to move humanity forward.

 We believe that we inhabit one common home—and that all people of all faiths ought to come together to care for it.